Daylami: Stud career

 Through a joint ownership between his breeder, the Aga Khan IV, and Darley Stud, he stood as a sire at the Aga Khan's Gilltown Stud near Kilcullen, County Kildare, Ireland until 2006 when he was sent to his Haras de Bonneval stud at Le Mesnil-Mauger in France.

-At the end of November 2006, Daylami was sold to Riethuiskrael Stud of South Africa owned by Altus Joubert, Chairman of the South Africa Thoroughbred Breeders' Association Chairman.
+At the end of November 2006, Daylami was sold to Riethuiskraal Stud of South Africa owned by Altus Joubert, Chairman of the South Africa Thoroughbred Breeders' Association.

 In 2010 Daylami returned to Ireland to join Coolagown Stud, near Fermoy, County Cork, Ireland.

-Daylami has sired the winners of more than four hundred races.
-The best of his progeny to date has been Grey Swallow, winner of the 2004 Irish Derby and 2005 Tattersalls Gold Cup.
-His other notable offspring have included Voila Ici (Premio Roma, Gran Premio di Milano), Indian Days (Bosphorus Cup x2) and the hurdler Zaynar (Triumph Hurdle).
+Daylami sired the winners of more than four hundred races.
+The best of his progeny was Grey Swallow, winner of the 2004 Irish Derby and 2005 Tattersalls Gold Cup.
+His other notable offspring included Voila Ici (Premio Roma, Gran Premio di Milano), Indian Days (Bosphorus Cup x2) and the hurdler Zaynar (Triumph Hurdle).
+He was pensioned in 2014 and was euthanized on 5 April 2023 due to infirmities of old age.